 "The great enemy of communication, we find, is the illusion of it.
 We have talked enough; but we have not listened.
 And by not listening we have failed to concede the immense complexity of our society–and thus the great gaps between ourselves and those with whom we seek understanding".
 William H. Whyte, from an article titled Is Anybody Listening? published in Fortune magazine in 1950.

 “Miscommunication is the number one cause of all problems; communication is your bridge to other people.
 Without it there’s nothing.
 So when it’s damaged, you have to solve all these problems it creates.”
 Earl Sweatshirt (real name - Thebe Neruda Kgositsile) US rapper

 Are you investing sufficiently in procurement?

 There is a tendency to invest, after the fact, in repairing contracts that are struggling to satisfy the expectations of stakeholders, buyers and suppliers.
-This tends to leave contracts that are satisfying expectations feeling somewhat neglected, which could put them at risk and ignores their potential to improve.
+This can leave contracts that are satisfying expectations feeling somewhat neglected, at risk and ignorant of their potential to improve.

 “Beware the tendency, during times of good performance, to under invest in the maintenance of good performance."
 Deepak Malhotra, 'Negotiating the Impossible'

 If you answer no, maybe or don’t know, then do you really know what you are missing out on?
 We identify specific causes, opportunities, consequential effects and, working closely with all parties, recommend beneficial improvements.